saranya-coder/GrailNet-fake-image-detector/README.md

     After downloading:

-    Manually place the  images into this structure in the project root:
+    Manually place the images into this folder structure at the root of the project:

     data/
     ├── real_raw/     ← raw real images from FFHQ
     └── fake_raw/     ← raw fake images from ThisPersonDoesNotExist

-    Then, run fake_dataset.py to resize and organize the training data:
+    Step 1: Resize the raw images

+    Run the following script to resize raw images to a consistent format:

-        python fake_dataset.py
+        python resize_images.py

-    This will create a data/ folder with the following structure:
+    This script reads from real_raw/ and fake_raw/, resizes the images (e.g., 128x128), and saves them into:

         data/
         ├── real/         ← resized real images
+        └── fake/         ← resized fake images

+    Step 2: Load data during training

+        The fake_dataset.py script defines a PyTorch Dataset class that automatically reads from:

+            data/real/
+            data/fake/

+        You don’t run fake_dataset.py directly.
+It gets used inside your training scripts like train_reconstructor.py.

+    Final data/ folder structure should look like this:

+        data/
+        ├── real_raw/         ← raw real images
+        ├── fake_raw/         ← raw fake images
+        ├── real/             ← resized real images
         ├── fake/             ← resized fake images
+        └── fake_dataset.py   ← dataset class (used in training)
-        ├── real_raw/
+        ├── resize_images.py
-        └── fake_raw/
-        ___ fake_dataset.py

-    Make sure the data/ folder is in the root directory of the project before training or inference.

 3. Create and Activate Virtual Environment